1 What and why?

 Alberto Brandolini (2014)

-Although data is not the same as information and any collection and analysis of data can be manipulative and misleading, we trust that boosts in data literacy and data science are more likely to be part of the answer than of the problem.
+Although data is not the same as information and any collection or analysis of data can also be manipulative and misleading, boosts in data literacy and data science are more likely to be part of the answer than of the problem.
 To understand the question to which data science provides an answer, we need to briefly consider the nature of science.

 Actual science